shinesunnysom/Biofeedback-Game-System/README.md

 Iterations of our Senior Design:

-DEMO 1: No game but, heartbeat display on FPGA board DEMO 2: Cube moving on screen.
+DEMO 1: No game but, heartbeat display on FPGA board.

+DEMO 2: Cube moving on screen.

 DEMO 3: https://www.youtube.com/watch?v=-m32V9zb9Nc (bonus boss footage)

 DEMO 4: Sound implementation, Game v2.0

 DEMO 5: Final Build (Fully working with Heartbeat monitor)

 Provided are ONLY bit files and the following Xilinx Project source code is withheld to avoid theft/plagiarism of code.